pablocom/Kata.Roulette/README.md

 ## Rules
 - The application will read line from console with the bet that player wants to play, always following this format:<br>
   `{Number or Colour} {Amount}`
+- The result number will be always random between 0 and 36
 - There are two different types of bets: **ColourBet** and **NumberBet**
     - **NumberBet:** <br>
       Input example: `5 4.85` <br>